alexanderrichard/squirrel/README.md

 ### Installation

 The software uses NVidia Cuda and Intel MKL for parallelization.
 Modify the  ```definitions.make ``` in  ```src``` to have the correct paths to the MKL and Cuda libraries.
-If you do not want to use Cuda or OpenMP, comment out these lines:
+If you do not want to use Cuda, OpenCV, or OpenMP, comment out these lines:

     MODULE_CUDA := 1
     MODULE_OPENMP := 1
+    MODULE_OPENCV := 1

+Note that CUDA-8.0 is required for the framework.

 and the corresponding lines in ```Modules.hh ```.

 If you do not want to use MKL but some other BLAS implementation, you might want to modify the includes in  ```src/Math/Blas.hh ``` and  ```src/Math/Lapack.hh ```.
 In this case, do not forget to also modify the library paths in  ```definitions.make ```.

 To compile the code, go to the  ```src ``` directory and invoke  ```make ```.
-Run the ```copyExecutables.sh``` script to create an  ```executables ``` directory and copy the latest build to this directory.
-Now, you are ready to run the examples.

 ### Contact